jorgebucaran/fishtape/README.md

 ## Usage

-Test files are `.fish` files with `@test` definitions.
-A test definition (or test case) consists of an optional description, followed by one or more operators and their arguments.
+Test files are regular `.fish` files with `@test` declarations.
+A test declaration (or test case) consists of a description, followed by one or more operators and their arguments.
 You can use any operator supported by the [`test`](https://fishshell.com/docs/current/commands.html#test) builtin except for the `-a` and `-o` conditional operators.

 ```fish
 @test "math works" (math 41 + 1) -eq 42